 As a result of our due diligence and credit characteristics, we will manage to save thousands of dollars over the life of our refinanced student loans compared to the status quo.
 Not to mention receiving a $300 cash payment upfront for using First Republic Bank for refinancing her student loans.
 A $300 payment you would receive as well if you have interest in refinancing through First Republic Bank and meet their criteria.
 More on that below.

-How to Apply for Refinancing Your Student Loans at First Republic Bank
+How to Refinance Your Student Loans

 When we found First Republic Bank, we filed a short application with them to determine the rate for which we would qualify.
 After that, we provided necessary documentation to validate our identities, income and savings.